gursevak/gv-downloader/README.md

 **Instructions are for MacOS

-1. Download the repo using the link above, unzip the folder and replace the provided `.m3u` file with the `playlist.m3u` file that has the tracks you want to download.
-Playlist files can usually be downloaded from katha/keertan websites: go to the folder or playlist that you want to download and look for the green 'play button' icon at the top of the folder.
+1. Download the `playlist.m3u` file for the playlist or folder that you want to download.
+Playlist files can usually be found on most katha/keertan websites: go to the folder or playlist that you want to download and look for a green 'play button' icon near the top of the folder.

+2. Download the script using the link above (Download ZIP), unzip the folder and replace the provided `playlist.m3u` file with the file that you just downloaded.

-2. Open `Terminal.app` (/Applications/Utilities or search for it) and drag-and-drop the `download.sh` file into the Terminal window to open it.
+2. Open `Terminal.app` (from the /Applications/Utilities folder or search for it using Spotlight) and drag-and-drop the `download.sh` file into the Terminal window to open it.

-Alternatively (or if the above method isn't working), open `Terminal.app` and navigate to the downloaded directory by typing `cd ~/Downloads/gv-downloader`
-(or wherever you saved the script to).

-You *may* need to change the file's permissions to run the script.
-To do this, type `chmod a+x download.sh`

-then run the script by typing
-`./download.sh`

-3. Follow the on-screen prompts and begin downloading.
+3. Follow the on-screen instructions and begin downloading.
 You can quit the program at any time by pressing `CTR+C` (`^+C`) on your keyboard.

-When you restart, the program will automatically begin with the file that you left off at (and remove downloaded files from `playlist.m3u`).
+When you restart, the program will automatically begin with the file that you left off at (and remove the already downloaded files from `playlist.m3u`).

 Enjoy!

+**You *may* need to change the file's permissions to run the script.
+To do this, copy/paste the following line into Terminal `cd "$(dirname "$0")" chmod a+x download.sh` and press enter.